Bachelor of Arts (Counselling)

 Accreditation

 Avondale is a self-accrediting Higher Education Provider, and the Bachelor of Arts (Counselling) course is offered within the terms of the Australian Qualifications Framework (AQF).
 In 2014 Avondale was granted self-accrediting status by the Tertiary Education Quality and Standards Agency (TEQSA).
-The Counselling program at Avondale University has provisional accreditation with The Psychotherapy and Counselling Federation of Australia (PACFA) allowing graduates to register with the federation.
+The Counselling program at Avondale University has accreditation with The Psychotherapy and Counselling Federation of Australia (PACFA) allowing graduates to register as Counsellor with PACFA.

 Where to get further information